Steany/DevourCore/README.md

 ## Final Notes

 DevourCore is intended for **educational, customization, QoL, and speedrunning purposes only**.
-It operates entirely on the client side and does **not** modify remote servers or online backend systems.

-By using this project, you agree to:

-- Respect the **EULA** and **terms of service** of DEVOUR and related platforms.
-- Use the client responsibly and at your own risk.
-- Avoid disrupting the experience of other players.

 For issues, suggestions, or feature requests, please open an issue on the repository.